pacs-course/pacs-examples/Examples/src/MetaProgramming/MetaDot/README.md

 - Use of concepts to select the correct branch

 **A technical note**
 The `conj` operator for a complex number has been made constexpr only since C++20.
-So, if your compiler is not c++20 compiant `metadot17` will be only inlined but not resolved compile time when used with arrays of complex numbers.
+So, if your compiler is not C++20 compliant `metadot17` will be only inlined but not resolved compile time when used with arrays of complex numbers.